miguelraz/miguelraz.github.io/diary.md

 # Virtual diary for progress on all fronts

+### 20/04/2021

+105. Ooops - turns out I didn't use a copy of `main` branch for the tutorials so someone has to update by hadn a bunch of stuff :((((

+106. `BinaryBuilder.supported_platforms(exlclude = Sys.islinux)` - where have you been all this time?

+### 18/04/2021

+104. Great day!
+Wrote the DataFrames.jl tutorials in Spanish, like 13 notebooks in a day.
+Vim skills paid off big time!

 ### 14/04/2021

 102. Almost clinching the BB recipe for `racket`.
 This will help build Herbie!
 In BinaryBuilder.jl, Mosè recommends, instead of